baotong6/baotong6.github.io/index.md

 [5] **Bao.
 T.**, Li, Z., Cheng, Z., Belloni, Diogo.
 2023, "A Chandra Survey of Milky Way Globular Clusters -- IV.
 Periodic X-ray sources" (submitted to MNRAS).

+[6] Mori, K., Ponti, G., Bachetti, M., Bodaghee, A., Grindlay, J., Hong, J., Kuznetsovam, E., Mandel, S., and Rodriguez, A., Stel, G., Zhang, S., **Bao, T.**, et al. 2023, “The high energy x-ray probe (hex-p): resolving the nature of sgr a* ﬂares, compact object binaries and diﬀuse x-ray emission in the galactic center and beyond”, arXiv:2311.04854

 ## Seminars and Conference Oral Presentations

 * **Department Colloquium**, Columbia University, Department of Physics, New York, NY, 2023.
 Title: "Periodicities in X-ray sources: diagnosing the nature and evolution for exotic binaries in dense environment"